sanket-bhiwapurkar/JS-handbook/01-Elementary/02 Variables and Operators/01-Variables and Scope.md

 - 07 What is a scope?
 - 08 What are the different Scopes in JS?
 - 09 Explain all the scopes in detail.
 - 10 Explain the lifetime of JS Variables.

 # Variables

+- In JavaScript, a variable is essentially a `container of data`,
-- In JavaScript, variables are used to store data values
+- which are used to `store data values`
-- that can be referenced and manipulated throughout a program.
+- that can be `referenced` and `manipulated` throughout a program.
-- A variable is essentially a container
-- or a named reference to a value.
-- Variables allow you to label data with a descriptive name,
+- Variables allow you to `label` data with a descriptive name,
-- so it can be used and updated easily.
+- so it can be used and `updated` easily.

 ## Variable Declaration